Acronis Appoints Gerald Beuchelt As Chief Information Security Officer

-(MENAFN- GlobeNewsWire - Nasdaq) Cybersecurity expert to lead Acronis global security strategy and drive cyber protection efforts

-SCHAFFHAUSEN, Switzerland, Jan.
-08, 2025 (GLOBE NEWSWIRE) -- Acronis , a global leader in cybersecurity and data protection , is pleased to announce the appointment of Gerald Beuchelt as its new Chief Information Security Officer (CISO).
+Acronis , a global leader in cybersecurity and data protection, is pleased to announce the appointment of Gerald Beuchelt as its new Chief Information Security Officer (CISO).
 In this role, Beuchelt will lead the execution of Acronis' global information security strategy, ensuring the protection of the company's information, systems, and technologies while advancing Acronis' goal to protect all data, applications, and systems.

 As a key member of executive leadership responsible for security, Beuchelt will lead a global team of IT, security, and compliance professionals.
 Beuchelt will oversee corporate IT infrastructure, including help desk operations, server and network management, and more.
 Additionally, he will support the expansion of Acronis' impact in the cybersecurity community through new research, reports, and threat intelligence from the Acronis Threat Research Unit (TRU).